aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-3.md

 version, as stored in the .omakedb file, and the live version.

 <p>
-Many simpler build systems (like &quot;make&quot;) only use the file stats for deciding whether a file is out of date.
+Many simpler build systems (like "make") only use the file stats for deciding whether a file is out of date.
 This is somewhat imprecise, in particular when the filesystem stores the timestamps of the files with only low granularity (e.g. in units of seconds).
 Another problem